gawainhewitt/bank_tech_test/README.md

-# bank tech test for makers academy
+# Bank tech test for makers academy

 Welcome to my Bank Tech Test.
 This is a program that runs in Node.